OpenGIS/Waymark/readme.txt

 = Acknowledgements =

+Waymark relies on input from it's users, thank you to everyone for providing feedback :)

 A big thank you to the following projects and their contributors.
 Without their work this plugin would not be possible:

 * <a href="https://wordpress.org/">WordPress</a>